Last updated on January 17th, 2024

 The subscription-based model for Creative Cloud Apps, including Lightroom, is more profitable for Adobe.

 It also seems easier for Adobe to stop the piracy of illegal copies of their software.
 An issue they were facing with the Adobe Master Creative Suite, which included perpetual licenses of all their products.

 Adobe Lightroom Prices

 You’ll want to avoid getting the Adobe All Apps plan.
-It is expensive at $52.99/month.
-And since you’re reading this guide, it is unlikely you will use the non-photography software that are included.
+It is expensive at $59.99/month.
+And since you’re reading this guide, it is unlikely you will use the included non-photography software.

 Adobe Lightroom Plan vs Photography Plan

 The Adobe Lightroom Plan and the Photograph Plan both include Lightroom.